Tobias-Fischer/rt_gene/README.md

 }
 ```

+This work was supported in part by the Samsung Global Research Outreach program, and in part by the EU Horizon 2020 Project PAL (643783-RIA).

 # Overview
 The code is split into three parts, each having its own README contained.
 There is also an accompanying dataset to the code.